 The one great truth of patterns is that they always hold — until they don’t.
 This obvious statement is of the utmost importance.
 Extreme, unexpected events can wipe you out.
 This applies regardless of the type of system you prefer.
 Technical or fundamental, the unexpected sucks.
 Proper money management can mitigate this risk substantially, but very few people use a proper money management strategy.

 The reason I am focusing on technical analysis in this part of the discussion is because it does not account for massive deviations from the norm.
 Even though all data sets have outliers, most forms of technical analysis ignore that by aggregating a lot of historical data.
 In the grand scheme of things outliers do not matter, but at the level of the individual they matter far more than the grand scheme.
-It is not helpful to the retiring individual to know that 2008 is a natural part of a 30 year super business cycle, and after a 5 year severe shake out the next 30 years will be see a new peak made.
+It is not helpful to the retiring individual to know that 2008 is a natural part of a 30 year super business cycle, and after a 5 year severe shake out the next 30 years will be see a new peak made and that’s why many employees decide to have their own business instead, or purchasing a existing one, you can go online to find What You Need to Know About Buying an Existing Business that serve you better for this purpose.
 That the retiree is likely to be deceased in 30 years does not matter to the forces of time and history, but it really matters to the retiree that their wealth has shrunk and will only begin to recover after the average life expectancy.

 That severe individual events hardly matter to the grand scheme is a fact of reality.
 In the context of the universe, the sun is nothing special and when it burns out it’s no big deal, but it will be a real bummer for Earth.
 “The universe hates you, deal with it.”
 (Bonus points to whomever can name the source of the quote, though there may be more than one.)